kollabhargavre/WeatherApp/README.md

 Key Features  --------

+1.App allows you for search for a city weather and forecast by its name which uses it latitude and logitude positions to find the weather.
+2.Allows you to add places as favourite so that you can easily access next time without much effort

 For this project I used JWT TOKEN Based Authentication using package for JWT authentication i.e djangorestframework-simplejwt which provides some features as well as a pluggable token blacklist app.